 When buying wood for epoxy river tables, go for sturdy and stable wood to ensure the wood has the necessary stability for maximum durability.

-The most durable woods that resist moisture are Oak, Redwood, walnut, Olive wood, etc. Consider such woods for your epoxy resin table, and you’ll be glad you did.
+The most durable woods that resist moisture are Oak, Redwood, walnut, Olive wood, etc. Consider such woods for your epoxy resin table; you’ll be glad you did.

 Moisture Content

 consider the moisture content of the wood.
 Even if you choose strong but wet wood, your table won’t be strong enough.
-Go for a sturdy hardwood that has been properly dried for more than one year to ensure moisture content is less than 20%.
+Go for sturdy hardwood that has been properly dried for over a year to ensure moisture content is less than 20%.

 You can buy a moisture meter to measure the moisture content of the wood before using it on your epoxy river table and epoxy table.